 Open and Concealed Gun Carry Laws in Illinois

-Until 2012, Illinois law prohibited carrying a gun (openly or concealed) outside of one’s home, but a federal appellate court struck down the law, finding that it violated the Second Amendment.
+Until 2012, Illinois law prohibited carrying a gun (openly or concealed) outside of one’s home, but a federal appellate court struck down the law, finding that the universal ban violated the Second Amendment.
 (Moore v.
 Madigan, 702 F.3d 933 (7th Cir.
 2012).)
 In 2013, Illinois enacted a new law permitting people to carry concealed weapons with a license.
 (430 Ill.
 Comp.
 Stat. § 66/10.)

 People Who May Not Obtain or Possess a Gun in Illinois